Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Eventually Irish got up and backed away, and Powell nodded inwardly as he noted Costello immediately pat him on the shoulder and say something encouraging.
 Faarek’s arm was strapped up and he’d had a Crue-D shot, and the general set of the ears over among the Gaoians was relaxed.
 Time for a quick AAR.

-“Arright.
-Fall in, easy.”
+"Arright.
+Fall in, easy."

 They did so promptly and attentively.
-The correct “stand easy” position wasn’t actually easy for Gaoians at all - they had to contort quite unnaturally to rest their hands behind their backs, so they were instead permitted to rest their hands in front.
+The correct "stand easy" position wasn’t actually easy for Gaoians at all - they had to contort quite unnaturally to rest their hands behind their backs, so they were instead permitted to rest their hands in front.
 It still looked smart enough.

-“Not half bad,” he praised curtly.
+"Not half bad," he praised curtly.
 He suppressed the urge to make a mild joke at Shim’s expense about his grenade-throwing skills.
 It would have gone down great with a human, but might very well have genuinely hurt the Gaoian’s feelings.
-“Shim, ears stopped ringing yet?”
+"Shim, ears stopped ringing yet?"

-“Nearly, sir.”
+"Nearly, sir."

-“A little more care with your throw next time, lad.
+"A little more care with your throw next time, lad.
 You’ll be fine.
 Anyway, bloody good teamwork on those sticky patch takedowns.
 Regaari, Thurrsto, you kept your heads well when that response squad was almost on top o’ you.
 Hmm… Ergaan.
-Could have saved a few seconds when you reported you’d found the objective. *’FOOTBALL, port cargo bay, five guards.’* See?”
+Could have saved a few seconds when you reported you’d found the objective. *’FOOTBALL, port cargo bay, five guards.’* See?"

 Ergaan duck-nodded.

-“Champion Daar,” Powell turned to the lone Stoneback on deck.
-“Anything to add?”
+"Champion Daar," Powell turned to the lone Stoneback on deck.
+"Anything to add?"

 Daar hesitated, and chose his words very carefully.
-“Nothin’ merits mentioning here, sir.”
+"Nothin’ merits mentioning here, sir."

-“I would appreciate your advice, Cousin,” Regaari gently insisted.
+"I would appreciate your advice, Cousin," Regaari gently insisted.

-“...Well, it’d take a simulator to show ‘ya, but you could have saved some motion with the patch takedowns.
+"...Well, it’d take a simulator to show ‘ya, but you could have saved some motion with the patch takedowns.
 Honestly y’all did *really* good.
-It was worthy of First Fang!”
+It was worthy of First Fang!"

-“Our Warehouse will be at your disposal,” Powell promised, noting how well the compliment went down.
+"Our Warehouse will be at your disposal," Powell promised, noting how well the compliment went down.
 Stoneback’s First Fang must have had quite a reputation.
-“Anything else?”
+"Anything else?"

 Daar wobbled his head slightly.
-“No sir.
-We’ll see what we can do with the sim.”
+"No sir.
+We’ll see what we can do with the sim."

-“Bloody lovely.
+"Bloody lovely.
 I have nothing more either, so you go let your techs do their jobs, get settled in for the ride home.
 AAR’ll come after you’ve got some food in yer.
-Dismissed.”
+Dismissed."

 Daar remained close to him as the other Gaoians left, and spoke softly once they were out of earshot.

-“Boss, I *gotta* ask ‘ya.
+"Boss, I *gotta* ask ‘ya.
 What exactly was the point of us suiting up?
-I mean, besides backup.”
+I mean, besides backup."

-“To lead by example.”
+"To lead by example."

 Daar’s ears quirked.
-“Well, sure.
-But *what* example?”
+"Well, sure.
+But *what* example?"

-“Several at once.
+"Several at once.
 It was meant to be a learning opportunity.
 You’re trained to lead combat units, yeah?
 I wanted to see you observing their mission, see what you could share, how you offered criticism, all of that.
-You’re a leader of Gaoians and I wanted to learn by observation.”
+You’re a leader of Gaoians and I wanted to learn by observation."

 Daar duck-nodded respectfully.
-“Fair ‘nuff, though I ain’t been First Fang Leader for years.
+"Fair ‘nuff, though I ain’t been First Fang Leader for years.
 And why test me and not Abbot, there?
-I’m not in charge of the Whitecrest Brothers.”
+I’m not in charge of the Whitecrest Brothers."

 Powell ran a thumb along his jaw and reflected that he needed to shave again.
-“No, but they do look up to you.
-Regaari especially, he quite plainly admires you.”
+"No, but they do look up to you.
+Regaari especially, he quite plainly admires you."

 Daar shrunk in on himself in embarrassment and grumbled.
-“Not as much as I do him…”
+"Not as much as I do him…"

 Powell gave a quiet, amused chuckle.
-“Perhaps.
+"Perhaps.
 Anyhow, don't worry about Costello, he’ll have his day.
-As for you and the Whitecrests, I’m keeping my options open - that Suit turned out better than I would have imagined and that changes things, especially my assumptions.”
+As for you and the Whitecrests, I’m keeping my options open - that Suit turned out better than I would have imagined and that changes things, especially my assumptions."

-“Not really sure I follow you, Boss,” Daar admitted.
+"Not really sure I follow you, Boss," Daar admitted.

-“I’m playin’ the long game,” Powell said.
-“Sometimes we do things that won’t ever amount to much, because they *could* amount to a lot if things turned out one way over t’other.
-See?”
+"I’m playin’ the long game," Powell said.
+"Sometimes we do things that won’t ever amount to much, because they *could* amount to a lot if things turned out one way over t’other.
+See?"

 Daar gave him a shrewd look.
-“You’re convinced the HEAT doesn’t need me.”
+"You’re convinced the HEAT doesn’t need me."

-“Daar, you’re wearing that Suit right now because you’ve bloody well earned it.
+"Daar, you’re wearing that Suit right now because you’ve bloody well earned it.
 I just think that your talents…well...fook it.
-Lemme tell you some o’ the *reasons* behind the mission we’ve got planned for JETS…”
+Lemme tell you some o’ the *reasons* behind the mission we’ve got planned for JETS…"
 ___
 **Date Point: 12y2w AV**
 **Starship** ***’Negotiable Curiosity’,*** **Perfection System, The Core Worlds**

 ***Bedu***

-*”Bedu?
-How-? ...This channel is supposed to be inaccessible to anybody without the encryption key I gave to your implants.”*
+*"Bedu?
+How-? ...This channel is supposed to be inaccessible to anybody without the encryption key I gave to your implants."*

-“Yes.”
+"Yes."
 Bedu suppressed a yawn.
 His metabolism was proving to be much harder to regulate without cybernetic assistance than he had suspected.
-“Imagine my dismay when I realized I needed to have the implants removed.”
+"Imagine my dismay when I realized I needed to have the implants removed."

-*”How are you accessing it without them?”*
+*"How are you accessing it without them?"*

 Apparently the long interval since their last conversation had done nothing to dull Vakno’s temper.
 Bedu forced himself to sit up straighter.
-“I learned an apt saying.
+"I learned an apt saying.
 A humanism. *’Necessity is the mother of invention’*.
-Glib, isn’t it?”
+Glib, isn’t it?"

 Vakno’s image finally stopped showing the jagging and artefacts of packet loss as she turned off the evolving encryption that his equipment had been half-successfully keeping up with, and she gave him the kind of long, calculating look that only the most successful Corti in the galaxy ever mastered.

-“...Why in Origin’s name did you have them removed?” she asked.
-“And… is that *battle damage* in your ship?”
+"...Why in Origin’s name did you have them removed?" she asked.
+"And… is that *battle damage* in your ship?"

-“Oh, it’s an enthralling tale,” Bedu promised.
-“I was very brave.
+"Oh, it’s an enthralling tale," Bedu promised.
+"I was very brave.
 Why, I even courageously killed my own mechanic.
-You know, I was actually quite fond of Hkzzvk...”
+You know, I was actually quite fond of Hkzzvk..."

 Vakno did something characteristic: She interrupted him.
-“Where *were* you?!”
+"Where *were* you?!"

-“I was on,” Bedu said, “the planet Ikbrzk…”
+"I was on," Bedu said, "the planet Ikbrzk…"
 ___
 **Date Point: 12y3w AV**
 **HMS** ***Sharman*** **(HMNB Folctha), Cimbrean, The Far Reaches**

-***Technical Sergeant [select] Adam “Warhorse” Arés***
+***Technical Sergeant [select] Adam "Warhorse" Arés***

 Gabe had signed the full SACRED STRANGER paperwork on the condition that Adam show and tell *everything* about the Crue-D. There were to be no secrets between father and son now that the law wasn’t a hindrance, and normally Adam would be ecstatic about sharing something so important with the first man on his list of people he loved the most.